arielhaberman/comp_ling_proj/README.md

 Note: my greene has been weird recently but you might need to do two scp call when the singularity is running: the first is from your local machine to greene like above and the second is from the singularity to greene like this scp (-r for a folder) greene-dtn:/scratch/netid/location_on_greene /scratch/netid/location you want it on the singularity

+Also: Ignore the models and teachers folders - I had some file management issues